Ristellise/garnet/Readme.md

 Figure it out yourself.
 Should be rather simple though:

-1. Set your fantia cookie, set the users you want to scrape.
+1. Set your fanbox.cc cookie, set the users you want to scrape.
 2. Rename the `Config.sample.yaml` to just `Config.yaml`.
 Remove the `.sample` would do.
 3. Install required dependencies.
 4. Run `Indexer.py`